 The train itself looked like it might have been built at the same time, old, noisy and oddly, fast.
 Evidently there are 117 Metro vehicles 50 of which are still the original style.
 It it not surprising that such a convenient transport system carries over 100 million passengers a year (noting the population of Tbilisi is just over 1.2 million).
 It begs the question if so many are riding the Metro why are there so many cars clogging the streets!

 First stop was Didube where many mini buses that go to all destinations north, south and west depart.
 I had a wander in the rain amidst the throng with drivers urging me to get on their bus (note to self… write out destination name in Georgian as almost none had destinations in English) so had I been traveling, I could have ended up anywhere!

 There was also a large bustling market with a ramshackle plastic sheeting roof that hardly provided shelter, plus a more substantial undercover market where cheeses were sold.

-Eventually I found metro entrance again and traveled to the end of the line, Akhmeteli Theatre.
+Eventually, after much searching and raised anxiety levels, I found metro entrance again and traveled to the end of the line, Akhmeteli Theatre.
 I suppose there is a theatre there.
-As it was still raining hard I searched the market (does every metro stop have a market? – have to find out) and eventually found a place amongst the rivers of water flowing between the stalls that sold umbrellas.
-(Paying what I guess was an overly priced 20 GEL – A$12.50.)
+As it was still raining hard I searched the market (does every metro stop have a market? – have to find out) and eventually after wandering amongst the rivers of water flowing between the stalls a place that sold umbrellas.
+(Paying what I guess was an overly priced 20 GEL – A$12.50 despite saying Dizviri (expensive).)

-Luckily the metro ride back was easy and the walk up the hill to the guesthouse manageable.
+He drove me back to the Metro entrance and luckily I found the right platform.
+The metro ride back was easy and the walk up the steep hill to the guesthouse manageable, just.